jb2zt/learning_notes/ethernaut/challenges.md

       }
 - If I send it a max size uint (or near that), it decrements balance by 1 each time (???)
 - If I send it a smaller but still very large uint, (ex: 115792089237316195423570985008687907853269984665640564039457584007913129), it gives be a very large balance
+- Tried to do something similar in the ethernaut contract but as far as I can tell that would cost crazy gas: more than I have in Goerli Eth
+-